El Paso, TX

 The flavor of the food from India Hut’s buffet is generally very good.
 Here there are generally one or two items that I think fall short, while at many buffets it is the opposite (I can only find one or two items that I really like).

-As of this date I have been to India Hut twice, so I cannot make blanket statements about the consistency of the food.
-What I can say is that both visits have been consistent in the fact that I liked several of the items.
+With limited visits to India Hut, I cannot make blanket statements about the consistency of the food.
+What I can say is that on all my buffet experiences I have liked several of the items.
 They have not been consistent, though, concerning which items these were.
 On the first visit one of the servers told me he had cooked the navratan korma, and this was one of the items I liked the best.
 On the second visit I did not like this item as much, and I did not see that particular server at the restaurant (so I assume the korma was cooked by someone else).

 More than half of the clientele I saw in the restaurant appeared to be of Indian ethnicity, and it is always a good sign when a restaurant is popular with the people it is supposed to represent.
 I did think it had a good flavor, although most of the items were not as spicy as I think many Indian people prefer.